ahmedwalid05/freelancer-autonotify/README.md

 # Freelancer.com auto notifier

-Serves as a utility function to get a notification on your phone whenever a project interests you.
+Serves as a utility function to get a notification from freelancer.com on your phone for new projects that interest you.

 Works by calling an IFFT webhook.
 You can learn about how to create an IFFT webhook that sends a notification to your phone [here](https://betterprogramming.pub/how-to-send-push-notifications-to-your-phone-from-any-script-6b70e34748f6)